Honorary Police

-There is an Honorary Police (French: Police Honorifique) force in each of the twelve parishes of Jersey.
+There is an Honorary Police (Police Honorifique) force in each of the twelve parishes of Jersey.
 Members of the Honorary Police are elected by the voters of the parish in which they serve, and are unpaid.

 Honorary Police officers have, for centuries, been elected by parishioners to assist the connétable of the parish to maintain law and order.
 Officers are elected as centeniers, vingteniers or constable's officers, each with various duties and responsibilities.

 Until the 19th century, the Honorary Police provided the only civilian law enforcement in Jersey.
 However, in the early part of the 19th century, crime was widespread among the urban population in Saint Helier (around 25,000 people) and paid police officers for the Parish of Saint Helier were appointed in 1853, and their remit was later extended to serve the whole island as the States of Jersey Police (SOJP).
 However, even today the SOJP cannot charge anyone with an offence – charges have to be brought by the centenier of the parish in which the alleged offence was committed – and as such the Honorary Police continue to have a significant role in policing.

 History

 The Honorary Police have existed since around the 15th century, though possibly before.

 Until the 19th century the Honorary Police provided the only civilian law enforcement in Jersey.
-However, in the early part of the 19th century, crime was widespread among the urban population in Saint Helier (around 25,000 people) and paid police officers for the Parish of Saint Helier were appointed in 1853 and their remit was later extended to serve the whole island as the States of Jersey Police (SOJP).
+However, in the early part of the 19th century, crime was widespread among the urban population in St Helier (around 25,000 people) and paid police officers for the Parish of St Helier were appointed in 1853 and their remit was later extended to serve the whole island as the States of Jersey Police (SOJP).

-In 2012, the Connétables were removed from their function as the head of the parish police, with the post transferring to the chief centenier (the Chef de Police).
+In 2012, the connétables were removed from their function as the head of the parish police, with the post transferring to the chief centenier (the chef de police).